anshbadaya/anshbadaya/README.md

 - 👋 Hi, I’m @anshbadaya
-- 👀 I’m interested in artificial intelligence.
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning Frontend Devlopment.
-- 💞️ Currently I’m developing BlogsCamp which is a blogging site.
+- 💞️ I’m developing BlogsCamp which is a blogging site.
-- 📫 You can reach me by sending a text on techlearnme@gmail.com
+- 📫 You can reach me by sending a text on me.anshbadaya@gmail.com

 <!---
 anshbadaya/anshbadaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.